The Importance of Sleep and Why We Need More of It

 There is a delicate interplay between the immune system and sleep.
 The sleep we end up getting directly impacts how well the immune system functions.

-First, a quick discussion on how the immune system works: the immune system is a collection of cells, tissues, and other molecules that works to protect the body from hundreds of different microbes and toxins.
+First, a quick discussion on how the immune system works: the immune system is a collection of cells, tissues, and other molecules that work to protect the body from hundreds of different microbes and toxins.

 The Immune System is Divided into Two General Types